-Find out when a tenant can legally break a lease in Alabama, when they can’t, and whether or not a landlord is required by Alabama law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Alabama, when they can’t, and if a landlord is required by Alabama law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Alabama to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Alabama to end a tenancy.

 Lease Termination Notice Requirements in Alabama

 In Alabama, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Alabama tenants have to provide written notice for the following lease terms:
+Alabama tenants must provide written notice for the following lease terms:

-- Notice to terminate a month-to-month lease.
+- Notice to Terminate a Month-to-Month Lease.
 30 days written notice from either the landlord or the tenant is required (Ala.
-Code § 35-9A-441(b)).
+Code § 35-9A-441(a)).

 Conditions for Legally Breaking a Lease in Alabama

-There are a handful of scenarios where a tenant can legally break a lease in Alabama without penalty.
+There are several scenarios where a tenant can legally break a lease in Alabama without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause

 Some modern lease agreements may provide specific terms that would allow a tenant to terminate a lease early in exchange for a penalty fee.
 Review the lease and look for language that outlines agreed-upon terms for ending the lease before the end of the fixed period, such as the amount of the fee such as equal to 2 month’s rent and the amount of notice required (typically 30 days).